e-mail: bok@dhit.pl

 Advantages and disadvantages of neodymium magnets NdFeB.

-• Significant importance in modern technologies – are utilized in computer drives, electric drive mechanisms, medical devices and various technologically advanced devices.
+• Key role in modern technologies – are utilized in HDD drives, electric motors, medical equipment or other modern machines.

 Disadvantages of neodymium magnets:

-• Possible danger associated with microscopic parts of magnets pose a threat, if swallowed, which is particularly important in the context of child safety.
-It's also worth noting that miniscule components of these magnets have the potential to be problematic in medical diagnosis when they are in the body.
+• Possible danger to health from tiny fragments of magnets pose a threat, when accidentally ingested, which becomes significant in the context of child safety.
+It's also worth noting that miniscule components of these products have the potential to hinder the diagnostic process after entering the body.

 Neodymium magnets generate strong magnetic fields.
 As a result, they interfere with the operation of a pacemaker.
 This happens because such devices have a function to deactivate them in a magnetic field.